 4. Mega CSS3 Infographics

 A printable CSS3 cheat sheet, containing all the properties, selectors types, and values in the current specification of W3C.
 All properties are provided in a different section, available in high-resolution PDF.

 A quick reference guide to many features of CSS organized alphabetically.
 Clicking on each element takes you to the new URL, where will you find detailed information (along with examples) about the element you’ve clicked.

 This is an ultimate cheat sheet including all important CSS3 tags.
 It is designed as an eye-catching infographic that is available in both PNG and PDF format.

 1. Mega CSS Cheat Sheet

-This a long, detailed CSS cheat sheet of total 29 pages, available in PDF and PNG format.
+This is a long, detailed CSS cheat sheet of 29 pages, available in PDF and PNG format.
 You can treat it as a small book that comes with a neat table of content.
 All elements like backgrounds, fonts, texts, grid positioning, etc. are organized into different chapters to provide better readability.